nhayward/book-light-editorial/pages/05.resources/03.light-up-voices/_body/text.md

 ### Where and when do I apply?

-Applications will be open from December 16th, 2024 to February 28th, 2025.
+Applications will be open from December 16th, 2024 to April 15th, 2025.

 [Sign up Here](https://forms.gle/sCW8qqbc4hjDLxNUA?target=_blank) {.button}